 While the IC4 does work with apps like Zwift, we found that it isn't quite perfect and the power output reading is a bit high.
 While this isn't necessarily a problem for casual riders, it could cause some issues if you're trying to compete with other riders on the app (we are told the bike can be recalibrated for better accuracy, but it still won't be perfect).
 We also found that the speed and distance readings on the bike's console were higher than they should have been, but this is only a problem if you base your workouts on those metrics.
 Beyond these inaccuracies, we feel the IC4 is a reasonably priced connected bike that can get you into the studio and virtual cycling scene without breaking the bank.

-The biggest drawback to the Peloton Bike+ is the price.
-Not only is this bike expensive, but the $39/month All-Access app membership (increasing to $44/month starting June 1st, 2022) is an ongoing cost to be considered.
-The bike is still perfectly functional but relatively limited without the app membership.
+The price is the biggest downside here.
+The Peloton Bike+ is quite expensive, and the ongoing Peloton All-Access app membership adds extra cost.
+Without the membership, the bike is still perfectly functional, but your capabilities will be much more limited.
 While there are some scenic rides to choose from, the overwhelming majority of Peloton workouts are of the studio style.
-This will appeal to many users, it is what Peloton is known for, after all, but some people may want a little more variety than what is offered.
+This will appeal to many users — it is what Peloton is known for, after all — but some folks may seek a bit more variety than what is offered.
 That said, if the at-home studio cycling experience is what you're after, it doesn't get any better than the Peloton Bike+.

 While the MYX II Plus is a quality bike, the friction resistance does not have any preset levels and seems a little vague compared to other models.
 We enjoyed the OpenFit app's cycling workouts, but there's no denying that it's somewhat limited compared to Peloton, for example, although there are a lot of off-bike classes to balance it out.
 Of course, the app membership cost is not insignificant, and it's right up there with the most expensive competitor's apps.
 Regardless, we feel this is a reasonably priced option for at-home studio cycling that comes with features and extras for total body fitness.